Drive Your Plow Over the Bones of the Dead: Reception

-At the review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, the novel received a cumulative "Rave" rating based on 21 reviews: 17 "Rave" reviews, 3 "Positive" reviews, and 1 "Mixed" review.

 Kirkus Reviews praised the novel, writing, "Tokarczuk's novel is a riot of quirkiness and eccentricity, and the mood of the book, which shifts from droll humor to melancholy to gentle vulnerability, is unclassifiable—and just right.
 Tokarczuk's mercurial prose seems capable of just about anything."
 Publishers Weekly called the novel "astounding" and wrote that it "succeeds as both a suspenseful murder mystery and a powerful and profound meditation on human existence and how a life fits into the world around it."
 Writing for The Guardian, author Sarah Perry favourably reviewed the novel, saying, "It is an astonishing amalgam of thriller, comedy and political treatise, written by a woman who combines an extraordinary intellect with an anarchic sensibility."

+In 2019, it was ranked 75th on The Guardian's list of the 100 best books of the 21st century.

 Adaptations

 Film

 The novel was adapted into film in 2017, titled Spoor (Pokot), directed by Polish director Agnieszka Holland.
 The film won the Alfred Bauer Prize (Silver Bear) at the 67th Berlin International Film Festival.